specht/neo4j_bolt/README.md

 Uniqueness constraints and indexes (if available) are shown as well if they are defined on a single node or relationship with a single attribute.

-If a property is an integer and starts with `ts`, it gets treated as a UNIX timestamp (just for the visualization).
+If a property is an integer and has `ts` or `timestamp` in its name separated from other alphanumeric characters (like `ts_created` but not like `hits`), it gets treated as a UNIX timestamp (just for the visualization).

 ## Development